Symptoms of a bad brake booster are generally easy to spot.

 The brake booster is an integral device that amplifies forces applied to the brake pedal.
 It is located within the power brake system, between the brake pedal and the master cylinder.
 If the booster stops working or becomes damaged, it can cause the brakes to feel hard and unresponsive.
 Additionally, the car may have a hard time stopping.

-In short, the most common sign of a bad brake booster is an increased braking distance or stiffness of the brake pedal, while the most common cause is a vacuum leak, either within the vacuum hose or the brake booster itself.
+The most common symptom of a bad brake booster is an increased braking distance or stiffness of the brake pedal.
+The most common cause is a vacuum leak, either within the vacuum hose or the brake booster itself.

 What is a Brake Booster?

 Brake boosters are devices that use vacuum pressure to amplify forces applied to the brakes.
 The part is located between the master cylinder and the brake pedal.
-When a driver engages their brakes, a plunger presses into the master cylinder, which forces a diaphragm downward, pressurizing the brake fluid within the cylinder and triggering the brake system.
+When a driver engages their brakes, a plunger presses into the master cylinder.
+This forces a diaphragm downward, pressurizing the brake fluid within the cylinder and triggering the brake system.

 Brake boosters can go bad for a variety of reasons.
 In some cases, it may be due to a manufacturing defect that caused a flaw in the part.
-However, the most common reasons have to do with leaks, either in the vacuum hose or in the power brake booster itself.
+However, the most common reasons have to do with leaks.
+These can be either in the vacuum hose or in the power brake booster itself.

-A leak in the vacuum hose will cause the brake booster to lose its vacuum pressure, which means it can no longer amplify the force applied to the brake pedal.
+A leak in the vacuum hose will cause the brake booster to lose its vacuum pressure.
+This means it can no longer amplify the force applied to the brake pedal.
 Over time, the vacuum pressure will decrease, causing the brakes to feel stiff.
 In extreme cases, the power brake system may fail entirely.